datasciencewithdaniel/capture-the-data-flag/README.md

 ## The Challenges

-There are five challenges currently created for this capture-the-data-flag event.
+There are ten challenges currently created for this capture-the-data-flag event.
 The [Getting_Started](getting_started.ipynb) python notebook has some initial code to install the relevant Python libraries and show how to access the data from the S3 bucket.
 This is not a restriction and is simply a support tool for those less familiar with data processing or Python.

 Each challenge is worth a different number of points (equal to the challenge number), increasing throughout the challenges to reflect the increasing difficulty of the challenge.